VivienCabannes/time-monitoring/README.md

 ```
 If you are working with `conda` environments, make sure that your pip command is linked to conda by typing `$ which pip` and making sure that the output displays conda installation path.

-Once you have intall the package, you should initialize buffer files with the following command
+Once you have install the package, you should initialize buffer files with the following command
 ```
 $ setup_time_report
 ```
 Buffers files are kept in the folder `time-monitoring` of your home directory.
 This is specified by the `BUFFER_PATH` variable in the file `src/time_monitor/config.py`.
 If you want to modify this location, you should download the code source, modify those variables and build the package (*e.g.* by running `$ python setup.py install`).

-There is few variables that are chosen for you, that you might want to change if you were to use this package to it full potential.
-In particular, there is macros defines in the file `sys.prefix / latex / invoice / constants.tex` where `sys.prefix` is the prefix of your python installation that can be check in `python` by importing the `sys` module and printing the value of `sys.prefix`.

 ## Shell commands
 This package provides the following shell executables.